NanoComp/meep/doc/docs/Introduction.md

 In general, the philosophy of the Meep interface is **pervasive interpolation**, so that if you change any input continuously then the response of the Meep simulation will change continuously as well, so that it will converge as rapidly and as smoothly as possible to the continuous solution as you increase the spatial resolution.

 For example, the $\varepsilon$ function used internally by Meep is not simply a discretely sampled version of the $\varepsilon$(**x**) specified by the user.
 Rather, each grid point is a kind of average of the $\varepsilon$ in the surrounding pixel.
-Our subpixel averaging, described in the [reference](Acknowledgements.md#referencing), is specially designed in order to minimize the "staircasing" and other errors caused by sharp interfaces, and we believe it is a substantial improvement over past methods used for FDTD.
+Our subpixel averaging, described in Chapter 6 ("Accurate FDTD Simulation of Discontinuous Materials by Subpixel Smoothing") of the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707), is specially designed in order to minimize the "staircasing" and other errors caused by sharp interfaces, and we believe it is a substantial improvement over past methods used for FDTD.

 Other Numerical Methods in Computational Electromagnetics
 ---------------------------------------------------------

 FDTD is, of course, not the only numerical method in computational electromagnetics, nor is it always the best one.
-In general, we advocate having several tools in your toolbox, and selecting the most convenient one for each task (see this [online textbook](http://ab-initio.mit.edu/book), appendix D).
+In general, we advocate having several tools in your toolbox, and selecting the most convenient one for each task.
+See Appendix D of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book).

 For example, although FDTD can be used to compute electromagnetic eigenmodes (below), in lossless structures it is often quicker, easier, and more reliable to use a specialized eigenmode solver such as [MPB](http://mpb.readthedocs.io).
 See also the [frequency vs. time domain](http://mpb.readthedocs.io/en/latest/Introduction/) discussion in the MPB manual and the [resonant modes](Introduction.md#resonant-modes) discussion below.